 Also called packrat, the bushy-tailed woodrat has a habit of stealing shiny objects to add to its den of sticks, bones is and vegetation.
 In this guide, you'll learn all about the packrat including it's habitat is and conservation status.

-In this guide to Red squirrels, you'll learn all about the creature's habitat, diet and conservation status.
+In this guide, you'll learn all about the North American Porcupine, including its habitat, diet and conservation status.

 In this guide to the Black-Footed Ferret, you'll learn cool facts about its habitat, unique behaviors and it's converstation status.